 - Sashimi – ¥500 – ¥1,200 (izakaya) and ¥800 – ¥1,600 at more expensive places

-When talking about nutrition with regards to sushi or sashimi it’s hard to get an exact figure as ingredients vary with both dishes; however, I can give you a ballpark figure.
+When talking about nutrition for sushi vs. sashimi, it’s hard to get an exact figure as ingredients vary with both dishes.
+However, I can give you a ballpark figure.

-Comparing calories it’s clear that sashimi is the winner because a piece of sashimi only has 20 – 60 calories and fish meat has lots of other health benefits too.
+Comparing calories, it’s clear that sashimi is the winner.
+This is because a piece of sashimi only has 20 – 60 calories and fish meat has lots of other health benefits too.

 - Lower your risk of heart attacks and strokes

 - Get nutrients that are crucial for growth and development